kjosib/kjosib.github.io/voice/index.md

 Elicitation techniques for primary size reduction:
 * Nerd-maxing.
 "Porky Pig" sound.
 * Ngya-Ngya-Ngya, with maximal annoying quality.
-* The dogs, optionally with tongue pulled or hanging forward.
+* Big-Dog-Small-Dog, optionally with tongue pulled or hanging forward.
+Make sure the difference between big and little dog pant is entirely in the back part of the tongue.
 * Unvoiced slide-whistle a-k-a whisper siren, with phonation test at the end.
 * Working loose a bit of stuck food in the back of the throat.
 * Pull back of tongue back and down.